VVUQ · Module 1 of 10

 (a) verification (solution), (b) validation, (c) uncertainty quantification.

-A 6% comparison error has a numerical part of 0.01 (relative).
-What is the model-form share?
+A 6% comparison error has an estimated numerical uncertainty of 0.01 (relative).
+What can you conclude, and what can you not?

 Show answer